0xpolarzero/tiny-explorer/README.md

 ## Overview

 EVM AI Indexer is a system that combines blockchain interaction with AI language models to provide intuitive, human-readable explanations of smart contracts and their events.
-By analyzing contract source code, ABIs, and event data, the system helps users understand contract functionality without requiring extensive blockchain or Solidity knowledge.
+By analyzing contract source code, ABIs, and event data, the system helps users understand contract functionality without requiring extensive blockchain or Solidity knowledge, and explains events as they occur.

 ## Features